Juner13/Thuan-An-Dong-Xoai-Phuoc-Long-Expressway/README.md

 This expressway once completed will shorten the travel time from DT.417, and have 32 bridges, 6 overpasses, and 11 interchanges (see below "Route Details" for full details).
 ## Route Description
 The Thuận An - Đồng Xoài - Phước Long Expressway usually begins at the intersection with Nguyễn Hữu Cảnh in Thuận An city, overpassing National Route 13.
-Heading Northeast, the CT.20 overpasses Provincial Road 743B at the Dĩ An Viaduct, then Nguyễn An Ninh at
+Heading Northeast, the CT.20 overpasses Provincial Road 743B at the Dĩ An Viaduct, then Nguyễn An Ninh at the Bình An Viaduct.